San Antonio Jiu Jitsu

 Brazilian Jiu-Jitsu (BJJ) is a martial art that is derived from Japanese Jiu-Jitsu and Judo.
 BJJ uses timing, leverage, torsion and pressure in order to take one’s opponent to the ground and subdue them with joint manipulations and/or chokes.
 In 1915 Japanese judoka, Mitsuyo Maeda began teaching Jiu-Jitsu and Judo in Brazil.
 Amongst his very first students were Master Helio Gracie, and his brother Master Carlos Gracie.
 These men came to develop the Brazilian Jiu-Jitsu that was brought to the United States in the early 1970s.
 In the early 1990s Brazilian Jiu-Jitsu was made popular by the Gracie family during some of the first UFC events.
 Since then, it has grown to be one of the most popular martial arts seeked out and learned today.
 It has more recently been modernized by sport BJJ competitions, but is still taught and used for combative and self defense situations.
 Organizations such as the military, and police, are taught the more traditional self defense and combat form of Brazilian Jiu-Jitsu.

-Submission Concepts Brazillian Jiu Jitsu Handbook
+Submission Concepts Kids Brazilian Jiu Jitsu Handbook

-Brazillian Jiu Jitsu Coaches
+Brazilian Jiu Jitsu Coaches

 Name: Jonathan Ramirez